Autara-solutions/Autara-Focusbot/README.md

-# ⚡ FocusBot by Autara
+# FocusBot by Autara

 ![Python](https://img.shields.io/badge/Python-3.9%2B-blue)
 ![Streamlit](https://img.shields.io/badge/Built%20With-Streamlit-ff4b4b)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-FocusBot is a lightweight AI assistant built with Streamlit and OpenAI that helps you decide what to focus on next—based on your available time, energy level, and mental load.
+FocusBot is a lightweight AI assistant built with Streamlit and OpenAI that helps you decide what to focus on next, based on your available time, energy level, and mental load.
 It's like having a gentle productivity coach in your pocket.

-## 📸 Screenshot
+## Screenshot

 Here’s what FocusBot looks like in action: